Spring 2021 Semester (COVID-19) Updates

 The full allocation of $198,371 has been awarded as of September 4, 2020.

 4. The estimated total number of students at the institution eligible to participate in programs under Section 484 in Title IV of the Higher Education Act of 1965 and thus eligible to receive Emergency Financial Aid Grants to students under Section 18004(a)(1) of the CARES Act.

 5. The total number of students who have received an Emergency Financial Aid Grant to students under Section 18004(a)(1) of the CARES Act.

 6. The method(s) used by the institution to determine which students receive Emergency Financial Aid Grants and how much they would receive under Section 18004(a)(1) of the CARES Act.

-Students are required to complete an application, which can be found here.
-Each application is reviewed by a committee of staff members using the following guidelines:
+Students were required to complete an application.
+Each application was reviewed by a committee of staff members using the following guidelines:

 - Students must experience financial hardship due to circumstances linked to COVID-19 to be eligible.

 - Funds granted are for expenses deemed essential (groceries, housing, etc.).